Political status of Taiwan: People's Republic of China

-It is clear that the PRC still maintains that "there is only one China in the world" and "Taiwan is an inalienable part of China".
+Per its one-China principle, the PRC maintains that "There is only one China in the world.
+Taiwan is an inalienable part of China’s territory.
+The government of the People’s Republic of China is the sole legal government representing the whole of China."
 However, instead of "the Government of the People's Republic of China is the sole legal government of China", the PRC now emphasizes that "both Taiwan and the mainland belong to one and same China".
-Although the current position allows for flexibility in terms of defining that "one China", any departure from the One-China policy is deemed unacceptable by the PRC government.
+Although the current position allows for flexibility in terms of defining that "one China", any departure from the one China is deemed unacceptable by the PRC government.
 The PRC government is unwilling to negotiate with the ROC government under any formulation other than the One-China policy, although a more flexible definition of "one China" such as found in the 1992 consensus is possible under PRC policy.
 The PRC government considers the 1992 consensus a temporary measure to set aside sovereignty disputes and enable talks.

-The PRC government considers perceived violations of its "One-China policy" or inconsistencies with it, such as supplying the ROC with arms a violation of its rights to territorial integrity.
+The PRC government considers perceived violations of the one-China principle or inconsistencies with it, such as supplying the ROC with arms a violation of its rights to territorial integrity.
 International news organizations often report that "China considers Taiwan a renegade province that must be united with the mainland by force if necessary", even though the PRC does not explicitly say that Taiwan is a "renegade province" in any press releases.
 However, official PRC media outlets and officials often refer to Taiwan as "China's Taiwan Province" or simply "Taiwan, China", and pressure international organizations to use the term.

+In 2021, the China's Taiwan Affairs Office stated that they would not allow pro-Taiwan independence people into China, including Hong Kong and Macau, naming Taiwanese Premier Su Tseng-chang, Legislative Yuan Speaker You Si-kun and Foreign Minister Joseph Wu as people who are "stubbornly pro-Taiwan independence".